Yubyf/QuoteLockX/README.md

 [Displays quotes on your lockscreen, because why not.](http://i.imgur.com/EXzpNWA.jpg)

-**Only stock Android is supported!** This is due to the heavy lockscreen modifications made by different OEMs.
+**Only near-AOSP Android ROMs are supported!** This is due to the heavy lockscreen modifications made by different OEMs.

 **After installing, please open the app at least once** to allow the quote downloader service to run in the background.

+**Make sure to whitelist QuoteLock if you are using a task-killer app!** They can interfere with the download service.

 ## Requirements